discos/doc/user/srt/source/Introduction.rst

 It is a distributed system based on ACS (ALMA Common Software), commanding all the devices of the telescope and allowing the user to perform single-dish observations in the most common modes.
-As of today, the code actually implemented for the telescopes (i.e. excluding the huge ACS framework) amounts to about 548000 lines (467400 if not considering comments).
+As of today, the code specifically implemented for the telescopes (i.e. excluding the huge ACS framework) amounts to about 612500 lines (512600 if not considering comments).
 Even VLBI (or guest-backend) observations partly rely on Nuraghe, as it must be used to perform the focus selection and the frontend setup.